-In a career that has spanned 17 years, Mr. Bratter has successfully developed hundreds of EB11 petitions for Aliens of Extraordinary Ability; ranging from World Record Holders in Athletics, to Olympic Medalists, World Cup Soccer Players, National Boxing Champions and US Open Finalists.
-He has worked with Oscar winners, Grammy winners, Miss Universe contestants, casts of award-winning telenovelas as well as critically acclaimed and nationally renowned Artists and Galleries in addition to some of the most elite Entrepreneurs in the IT Sector.
+Mr. Bratter currently serves as the official Immigration Counsel to Parallel 18 Technology Accelerator, SwimSwam, The American Swimming Coaches Association, Vika Logistics Corp., The legendary 5th Street Boxing Gym, The Venezuelan American Endowment for the Arts, DOT Fifty-One Gallery and numerous early stage IT ventures.
+Mr. Bratter’s practice focusses on the representation of Foreign Nationals of Extraordinary Ability, National Interest Waivers and Entrepreneurial Investors.
+In this capacity he has successfully represented World Record Holders in Athletics, Olympic Medalists, World Cup Soccer Players, National Boxing Champions and US Open Finalists.
+He has worked with Oscar winners, Grammy winners, Miss Universe contestants, casts of award-winning telenovelas as well as critically acclaimed and nationally renowned Artists and Galleries in addition to Academic Researchers and Scientists, including some of the most elite Entrepreneurs in the IT Sector.

 With a deep passion for film, Mr. Bratter was one of the co-writers and Executive Producers of the award-winning feature film, “Better Mus Come”, which was acquired by the Oscar-winning Director/Producer Ava Duvernay.
 His second film, the award-winning documentary, “The Black Line”, a first person investigative piece on the Caribbean Swimming Tradition, was an Official Selection at numerous festivals, and has been presented at Universities, Swim programs and seminars throughout the United States.